 Words are worth a thousand pictures

-OK, maybe a thousand pictures is a bit much, but my point here is that even the most beautiful and compelling images will go unnoticed by bots as well as by those using visual AT.
+OK, maybe a thousand pictures is a bit much, but the point here is that even the most beautiful and compelling images will go unnoticed by bots as well as by those using visual AT.
 Neither bots nor screen readers can “read” images.

 However, adding alt text and titles to describe an image — and by avoiding using text on images wherever possible — makes any images you do use more accessible to more users, as well as to crawlers.